larryhastings/big/README.md

 j.box(f"Today's important number is {6 * 7}!")
 ```

-If you want to call attention to a logged message, log it
+If you want to call attention to a logged message,  use `box` instead of `print`.
-using `box` instead of `print`.
-Note that the `box` method also only takes a single
+Note that the `box` method also only takes a single `str` object.
+(But that's no
-`str` object.
-(But that's no problem, just use an f-string!)
+problem--just use an f-string!)

 The above two lines in the script produce these five lines in the output: